EugeneHao/EugeneHao.github.io/resources/index.md

 - Bayesian Modeling of Time Response and Dose Response for Predictive Interim Analysis of a Clinical Trial
 - Data Monitoring Committees in Clinical Trials: A Practical Perspective
+- Bayesian Designs for Phase I-II Clinical Trials
+- Model-Assisted Bayesian Designs for Doese Finding and Optimization: Methods and Applications